Ethan-Arrowood/graph-database-independent-study/Week1.md

 This table comes from **`Partner and Vukotic's`** experiment in their book _`Neo4j in Action`_.
 It represents the look up time on databases modeling 1,000,000 users with approximately 50 friends each.

 Graphs are this powerful because of **index-free adjacency** to traverse connected data rapidly.

+## Learning Neo4j Chapter 1 Graphs and Graph Theory - an Introduction

+Note to me: will not be rewriting graph notes that were already written above.
+Only new information or really crucial points will be written in this section.

+### History of Graphs

+Invented by Leonhard Euler when he was trying to solve the _7 bridges of Konigsberg_ problem.
+It boils down to another pathfinding problem.
+4 land masses, 7 bridges.
+Tour all land masses by only traversing each bridge at most 1 time.
+This has been now called an **Eulerian Walk** after Euler proved it was impossible using an abstract problem solving method and math ✨

+Lots of uses of graphs:

+- Social Studies ( social media connections )
+- Computer Science
+  - UML Diagrams
+  - Hardware specifications
+- Biological Studies (human metabolic system)
+- Flow Network Problems
+- Route Problems (GPS!!!)
+- Web Search (Google's page rank algorithm)

+Some awesome route problem graph algorithms:

+- Dijkstra Algorithm
+  Best-known alg for calculating the shortest weighted path between two points in a graph.
+Uses the edge properties as weights or costs of that relationship between two nodes.
+- A* (A-star) Algorithm
+  Variation of Dijkstra's but uses a heuristic approach to predict more efficiently the shortest path.
+As it analyzes potential paths it holds a sorted priority queue of alternate path segments along the way.
+It is able to calculate the 'past path' and 'future path' cost of different options as it explores the route.

+### Review questions

+1. False; Euler invented graphs in the early 18th century.
+More specifically in Euler's 1736 paper on solving the _7 bridges of Konigsberg_ problem.
+2. Accounting systems is one field where graphs are not predominantly used.
+3. False; graphs can be applied to a very large set of applications and research fields.
+It is very useful in modeling real-world scenarios and fast changing business needs.

+## Learning Neo4j Chapter 2 Graph Databases - Overview

+Basic definition of a **database**: Any kind of organized collection of data.
+Not all databases require a management system (i.e. spreadsheets or file-based storage approached).
+A database management system (DBMS) is a set of computer programs that manage a database.

+To reiterate: Relational Databases suck with complex relation modelling because of super expensive join operations.

+What makes the Property Graph Model unique and awesome? **Index Free Adjacency**.
+You can find adjacent/neighboring nodes without having to do an index lookup.
+It is the key to the performance characteristics of the property graph model.

+The Property Graph Model is optimized for:

+- Directed Graphs: The links between nodes have a direction
+- Multirelational Graphs: Multiple relationships between two nodes that are the same
+- Storing key-value paris as the properties of the nodes and relationships

+Property Graph Databases have no fixed schema.
+This doesn't mean you can't have one (it is recommended that you do), but the database itself does not require it to function properly.
+Because of this it is very good for dealing with semi-structured data.

+Some key characteristics:

+- Nodes and node properties are quite simple.
+Act very similar to records/rows in a table that have fields/columns you can store/access data to/from.
+- Relationships must always have a start and end point; therefor having a direction.
+Cannot be dangling, but can be self-referencing.
+  - **Relationships are explicit**: Not inferred by some constraint or established at query time through join operations.
+They are "equal citizens" in the database and have the same expressive power of nodes representing entities.
+  - **Relationships can have properties too**: This is where the magic can really show.
+You can store quite literally anything necessary about the context of a relationship within the relationship object.
+Unlike relational databases this can provide a incredible level of expression to your data model.

+### Node Labels

+A powerful addition to the property graph model allows for the simple creation of subgraphs by simply defining labels for nodes.
+This has many additional benefits such as quick analysis on a specific set of data.

+### Relationship Types

+Another powerful function similar to that of node labels.
+These are mandatory for all relationships and are used during complex, deep traversals.

+### Why use Graph Databases

+This has been noted before but to reiterate the quick load functionality and **Extract, Transform, Load (ETL)** properties of a Property Graph Database have incredible performance gains on relational and other NOSQL databases.
+Property Graph Model allows you to develop as database needs change.

+There are times when a graph database is **not** the best option.

+- Large, set-oriented queries.
+When you need to return a large set of data with little to no joins, sometimes relational models will be more performant than a graph database.
+- Graph global operations - use a Graph Compute/Processing Engine instead.
+- Simple, aggregate-oriented queries.
+Graph database are great for complex queries.
+Key-Value and Document stores are better at simpler 'flat' or aggregate queries.
+Low complexity problems can often be implemented using a low complexity database like a key-value store.

+### Test Questions

+1. Navigational databases are the most similar to graph databases
+2. true.
+Property Graph model is made up of nodes, relationships, and proprietary elements.
+3. false.
+Aggregate queries are best run on key-value or document stores.